plmqaz-bot/wholeren/README.md

 market need a renewed view.

-edit goal for sales and expert etc...
+edit goal for sales and expert etc...-DONE

 sales comission should be per month.

+Service and Contract findOne needs update;

+reod sql for servicecomission;

-service comission should be the services that is not done. but contract is signed before the currentmonth/21/currentyear. edit init.sql to create the procedures
+service comission should be the services that is not done. but contract is signed before the currentmonth/21/currentyear. edit init.sql to create the procedures --DONE